whprocter/RPr-Chakraborty-2021/docs/report/report.md

 We created a map showing the relative risk score of each county (Figure 5) for comparison with the original analysis and to assess its appropriateness for GEE clusters.
 We proceeded to combine the local COVID risk score with State ID's for use as the GEE clustering ID and to run the GEE models.

-> GEE results were different, even if we used Jay's original data.
-> After finding our results differed from the original publication, we sought to confirm whether differences could be caused by the computational environment.
-> Therefore, we loaded data provided by the original author into R and used this original data as input to the GEE models.

 At this point we observed the spatial heterogeneity of local relative risk (Figure 5) and considered the original purpose of calculating clusters and relative risk classes, which was to control for spatial dependence within states and COVID-19 hotspots.
 Out of concern to balance a need to control for spatial dependence while not accounting for too much variation within the dependent variable, we decided to re-conceptualize the classification of COVID risk using cluster-based relative risk.
 To calculate the cluster relative risk, we created a list of unique cluster IDs and extracted the counties contained within each cluster from `SpatialEpi` output and calculated cluster relative risk as: `(incidence rate within the cluster) / (incidence rate outside of the cluster)`.
 We then classified the cluster relative risk with the original method, illustrated in Table 2.
 We re-classified the GEE clustering IDs based on state and cluster relative risk class and recalculated the generalized estimating equations using this alternative conceptualization of COVID-19 risk.

+Upon discovering different results in all of our reproduction GEE models compared to the original study, we added new models to assess the extent to which the different computational environment was causing differences in our results.
+We therefore ran another set of the five GEE models using data provided by the original author, expecting to find identical results.

+Finally we added a final set of five models, using generalized linear models to examine whether the expected relationships would hold without accounting for spatial clustering.

 ## Reproduction results